 ASU takes steps to ensure that personally identifiable information collected is secure, including limiting the number of people who have access to our database servers as well as electronic security systems with password protections that guard against unauthorized access.

 ASU accepts credit card payments online for a variety of goods and services.
 Unless otherwise noted on the site, all university credit card transactions are encrypted.
 Confidential information entered to complete a transaction will not be used by ASU for any other purpose unless the purpose is described on the site.

-Under the Computer, Internet and Electronic Communications Policy, university-owned computers and equipment may be examined by authorized individuals to detect illegal software and to evaluate the security of the network.
+Under the Computer, Internet, and Electronic Communications Policy, university-owned computers and equipment may be examined by ASU authorized individuals to detect illegal software and to evaluate the security of the network.